- Total units 48 Units

 Upon successful completion, students will have the knowledge and skills to:

-- Develop an understanding of patterns and regional variation in the human past as revealed by the archaeological evidence.
+- idnetify patterns and regional variation in the human past as revealed by the archaeological evidence.

-- Become familiar with and understand the nature of prehistoric and historic life and cultural transformations.
+- explain the nature of prehistoric and historic life and cultural transformations.

-- Develop a critical appreciation of the archaeological evidence for the reconstruction of cultural systems and cultural change in specific regions.
+- critically evaluate archaeological evidence for the reconstruction of cultural systems and cultural change in specific regions.

-- Understand the long-term cultural changes in different parts of the world.
+- describe the long-term cultural changes in different parts of the world.

-- Develop a solid knowledge-base concerning human physical and cultural evolution.
+- explain the basics of human physical and cultural evolution.

 This major requires the completion of 48 units, which must include: